The Sound of Silence: Charts history

 "The Sound of Silence" first broke in Boston, where it became one of the top-selling singles in early November 1965; it spread to Miami and Washington, D.C. two weeks later, reaching number one in Boston and debuting on the Billboard Hot 100.

-Throughout the month of January 1966 "The Sound of Silence" had a one-on-one battle with the Beatles' "We Can Work It Out" for the No. 1 spot on the Billboard Hot 100.
-The former was No. 1 for the weeks of January 1 and 22 and No. 2 for the intervening two weeks.
-The latter held the top spot for the weeks of January 8, 15, and 29, and was No. 2 for the two weeks that "The Sound of Silence" was No. 1.
+Throughout the month of January 1966 "The Sound of Silence" had a one-on-one battle with the Beatles' "We Can Work It Out" for the number one spot on the Billboard Hot 100.
+"The Sound of Silence" was number one for the weeks of January 1 and 22 and number two for the intervening two weeks.
+"We Can Work It Out" held the top spot for the weeks of January 8, 15, and 29, and it was number two for the two weeks that "The Sound of Silence" was number one.
 Overall, "The Sound of Silence" spent 14 weeks on the Billboard chart.

 In the wake of the song's success, Simon promptly returned to the United States to record a new Simon & Garfunkel album at Columbia's request.
-He later described his experiences learning the song went to No. 1, a story he repeated in numerous interviews:
+He later described his experiences learning the song went to number one, a story he repeated in numerous interviews:

 For his part, Garfunkel had a different memory of the song's success:

+A cover by Peaches & Herb reached #88 in Canada, July 24, 1971.